seanpmaxwell/jet-logger/README.md

   - `warn`: prints yellow.
   - `err`: prints red.

 There is an optional second param to each method which is a `boolean`.
 If you pass `true` as the second param, JetLogger will use node's `util` so that the full object gets printed.
 You should NOT normally use this param, but it is especially useful when debugging errors so that you can print out the full error object and observe the stack trace.<br>

 Let's look at some sample code in an express route.
-Here's a link to a sample-project which displays similar to what's below (https://github.com/seanpmaxwell/jet-logger-sample).

 ````typescript